lindforsrebecka-dot/16.03.2026-PROJECT/README.md

 We matched the cleaned tokens with the **labMT hedonometer**, which contains English words rated on a happiness scale from **1 (least happy) to 9 (most happy)**.

-Each of the 900 articles' emotional tone was estimated with the hedonomenter and matched with their corresponding labMT happiness scores.
+Each of the 900 articles' emotional tone was estimated with the hedonometer and matched with their corresponding labMT happiness scores.
 To receive an **average happiness score**, we took the mean of the happiness value of all matched tokens.
 This way we were able to produce a document level happiness score, which reveals the emotional tone of the article.

 #### _Statistical Analysis and Visualisation_